 Following High School I attended Whitworth University in Spokane Washington, earning a Bachelor's degree in Music and Religious Studies.
 It was during my college years that I had my first opportunities to preach and speak publicly--discovering an aptitude for both.

 After college, I spent four years working as a Youth Minister, Musician and Recording Studio Engineer and Manager.
 I grew a small youth program tenfold, as well as produced the music of numerous Spokane musical artists.
-In 1988, the sense of "call" to ministry led me to attend seminary.
+In 1988, a sense of "call" to ministry led me to attend seminary.

 I graduated from Fuller Theological Seminary in Pasadena, CA, with a Master of Divinity degree focusing on pastoral care and preaching.
 I was ordained in 1992 in the Presbyterian Church USA.
 I pastored two congregations during my eight years in parish ministry.
 It was while pastoring my second church that I became proficient in planning and officiating Funerals and Memorials.
-The local funeral home in the small town began calling me when they had families without clergy because they liked my style and the way I connected with families.
+The local funeral home in the small town began calling me when they had families without clergy because they liked my style and the way I connected so easily with families.

-My life wound it's way to Central Florida, where I quit pastoral ministry, worked for a year as a child abuse investigator, then moved back to Portland to help care for my aging mother prior to and through her death.
+My life wound it's way to Central Florida, where I left pastoral ministry, worked for a year as a child abuse investigator, then moved back to Portland to help care for my aging mother prior to and through her death.
 Upon returning to Portland a friend, who was a funeral director, invited me to officiate at a funeral service, and from that my Vocation was born.

-Thus, since 2001, I have worked either part-time or full-time as a Celebrant, helping thousands of families in and around the Portland area to remember their loved ones with empathy, excellence and a kind, personal touch, as well as officiating at numerous wedding celebrations.
+So since 2001, I have worked either part-time or full-time as a Celebrant, helping thousands of families in and around the Portland area to remember their loved ones with empathy, excellence and a kind, personal touch, as well as officiating at numerous wedding celebrations.
 I also have played music at funerals and weddings, and played some of the best venues and concert series around the NW with various bands and artists.